Muster drill: Alarm signal

 The standard pattern for the general emergency alarm onboard a cruise ship.

-The "general emergency alarm" consists of seven or more short blasts followed by one long blast of the ship's horn or whistle (some lines don't sound the signal on the horn or whistle) and by the ship's internal alarm (such as fire alarm bells accompanied with flashing strobe lights in corridors and public areas for hearing impaired) and PA systems with a tone.
+The "general emergency alarm" consists of seven or more short blasts followed by one long blast of the ship's horn or whistle (some lines do not sound the signal on the horn or whistle) and by the ship's internal alarm (such as fire alarm bells accompanied with flashing strobe lights in corridors and public areas for hearing impaired) and PA systems with a tone.

 Time

 Since the 2012 Costa Concordia disaster, all cruise ships have been required to perform the muster drill before the ship leaves port.
 This change was made because most passengers aboard the Costa Concordia stated that they had not been through the drill and did not know where the lifeboats were.
 Its length varies, depending on the size of the ship and the co-operation of passengers.
 The time taken to get all passengers into lifeboats and to maneuver away from the ship is regulated by the International Maritime Organization and must be accomplished in 30 minutes.